rockygao2020/Number-Reader/README.md

 * All PNGs are colorless.

 # How to Run:
-* Requires the following depndencies:
+* Requires the following dependencies:
 ```
 pip install numpy
 pip install matplotlib